 For health & safety reasons he is forbidden from doing his snow dance on school premises.

 Then in his bedroom he started experimenting with new dances.
-He was trying to develop a dance that wasn’t a snow-dance.
+He was trying to develop one that wasn’t a snow dance.
 His parents were very supportive and reinforced the roof tiles and gutters on the house.

 Eventually he succeeded.
 He developed a portfolio of fantastic non-snow-dances, including the now-famous Flamingo Shuffle.